- 60 years old

 ADDED: 6 May 2013: Titled~"The Circle of Life."
 When I started writing this memorial on forevermissed, I had many reasons for writing, but the true significance only came to me tonight.
 Today is our daughter Melissa's 40th Birthday.
 Bitter sweet day, but nothing compared to the event taking place on June 13, 2013.
 On that day she is going to be induced in labor, and give birth to a healthy baby boy.
 This child is being gifted to this family through Melissa and her husband Van as a true sign that there is life after death.
 He will be the first "Post Annie Era Grandchild."
 All the rest got to meet and be loved by Annie.
 He won't have that privilege, but through Annie's memorial he will come to know and love her through my writing, stories and many pictures.
 He will know things that would not or could not have been possible without her legacy.
 With this new child, the "Circle of Life" will be complete.
 We lost someone that we all loved dearly, and this child will help this whole family heal in a way I would never have thought possible until tonight.
 I'm now going to start expanding the memorial to include the family, as we're all connected in the circle.
 Annie will be the missing link, but he will see her and know where it all started.
 I posted a picture of Melissa on here tonight in the gallery or under stories.
 From my heart, I know this is going to be so important for the child.
 Life can be a real mystery, but given time things come into focus.
 You just have to find the direction, and I unknowingly found it here.
 I've been struggling lately, wondering when this would all end.
 Now I know, it's just the beginning of something very special, and I have a new sense of direction.
 June 2nd, 2013: First picture of Baby Beaux, is now posted under galery/photos this site.
 He's a cutie!
 Born 3 weeks premature!

 ADDED: 3 Aug 2013: ~Lost DVD~ On Dec 10th, 2008, while in the hospital, my daughter Melissa and Beverly, at my request, were going to set up a surprise birthday party for Annie.
 It was going to be held on the evening of the 12th, her actual birthday.
 Annie had defied the odds a few times to get this far, so we all made an effort to make the party special.
 During the party a DVD was made with some videos mixed with 220 pictures.
 The computer containing all the pictures and videos was unfortunately fried during a lightening strike and I lost everything.
 I was really upset when I looked for the video after she passed, as it contained the last recordings of her voice and the last chance to see her beautiful smile as it happened.
 After several months of searching for a copy of the DVD I gave up.
 Now 32 months post death, my sister Marcy located her copy, and sent it to me.
 I've had it two days now, and I have to say it's one of the greatest gifts I've ever received.
 It invoked many memories, and yes, many tears too.
 I purchased Annie a new candyapple red walker that you will see her using, making the walk to the surprise party.
 Annie thinks she's walking to a traditional Christmas Tree lighting, her response when folks start singing happy birthday to her is "Priceless."
 Keep in mind, the day before this party Annie received a very special gift too.
 She was told she was in an improbable remission, after 6 cycles of chemo, 21 days on and seven days off.
 Having a very aggressive cancer, and a short prognosis, this was a festive occasion.
 Annie was all smiles.
+The video can be viewed under the gallery tab, audio portion.

 ADDED 14 Sep 2013: "Because of Annie"